5GZORRO/SLA-Monitor/README.md

       } } ] }
 ```

 5. Having the **SLA**, we store it in a Key-Value storage (Redis in this case) so as to have an intermediate storage which will allow us to more quickly retrive the SLA in question without having to query other components.
+In this step, we use the **transactionId** as the key for storage.
 Stored in the following format:
 ```
-key: productId
+key: transactionId
 value: SLA
 ```